anabil2k/reactnd-project-myreads-starter/README.md

 My Reads allows you to search for books using specific search terms, and enables you to locate the books into three shelves categorized as follows:

-Currently Reading
+* Currently Reading
-Want to Read
+* Want to Read
-Read
+* Read

-You can also updat your shelves by moving the books from shelf to another as you want
+You can also update your shelves by moving the books from shelf to another as you want

 ## How to run the project on your PC